 High-Speed, Reliable Internet for the Future

-Access to high-speed internet has become a necessity.
+High-speed internet has become a necessity.
 We need it to work, learn, and access healthcare.
-We use the internet to video chat with our family and stream video.
-Our businesses need high-speed internet for cloud computing and processing e-commerce orders.
-There are many options for broadband internet including wireless, cable, DSL, satellite, and fiber-optic.
+We use the internet to video chat with our family and friends.
+Our businesses need reliable connections for cloud computing and processing e-commerce orders.

-But not all broadband internet technologies are created equal.
-Because fiber-optic technology uses light to transfer data, it holds records for high-speed data transmission.
-Let’s take a closer look at why fiber is the best technology for internet access now and in the future.
+Let’s take a closer look at why fiber is best for internet access now and in the future.

 1. Fastest Download/Upload Speeds

-In 2015, the FCC defined “broadband internet” as a connection with a minimum of 25 Mbps download and 3 Mbps upload speeds.
+In 2015, the FCC defined “broadband internet” as a connection with minimum speeds of 25 Mbps download and 3 Mbps upload.

 For many modern needs, however, these speeds are not fast enough.
-Downloading games, streaming 4K movies, and sharing large image files all require high-speed internet.
+Downloading games, streaming 4K movies, and sharing large image files all require a high-speed connection.

-Compare the download times for Lord of the Rings Trilogy (61 GB)1:
+Download times for the Lord of the Rings Trilogy (61 GB)1:

 - Dial-Up (50 kbps): 113 days